spacelift-io/user-documentation/docs/product/disaster-continuity.md

 - Provided yourself access to the deployment role that Spacelift is using
 - Have a plan to create, or have already created a break-glass role that you can use for disaster purposes

-## Terraform Break Glass Example Procedure
+## Terraform/OpenTofu Break Glass Example Procedure

 ### Pre-requisites

 - Access to assume your deployment role(s)
-- Terraform installed locally
+- OpenTofu/Terraform installed locally
 - Managing your state externally (not Spacelift-managed state)

 ### Assume deployment role locally